-A lot of benefits especially to do with the tripartite arrangement of CSOs, also built ownership of framework, relationship working with government Improved Unexpected results of partnerships with other UN Agencies The particular action with the transport NDD and National Boundary at Blooming Half with the paragraph of the particular action of the partnerships with other under the paragraph.
+A lat of harrofite and sight to do with the trimedite appropriate of CCOs also built appropriate framework and timedia appropriate with A lot of benefits especially to do with the tripartite arrangement of CSOs, also built ownership of framework, relationship working with government Improved Unexpected results of partnerships with other UN Agencies The continued northership between UNDR and National Revelopment Planning Unit within the government also preved to be a good.
 The continued partnership between UNDP and National Development Planning Unit within the government also proved to be a good practice Aligning the 7NDP to the frame work was a best practise The involvement of the community leaders where by you let the community own the activities to have that ownership for them to successfully implement the activities.
 We learnt that we have to let the people we are working with to successfully implement activities to ensure that beneficiaries own the programmes not like it's for UN but it's theirs that's the best lesson I have learned.
 Also, always to insure that during the implementation of activities to put first the disabled and the elderly and balance gender.
 Children who are sick if started on these supplements have healed fast.
-Only a little number of refugees taken for training but they need to increase No security outside the transit centres even with the skills acquired Working within the existing structures has yielded some positive impacts Pilot programs have halped to learn more on the project.
-Pilot programs have helped to learn more on the project Continuous process of the project helped to reach he introded purpose.
-Continuous process of the project helps to reach he intended purpose Owning up of the project by the community is vital to let any program stay a test of time through ownership and integration in the system COVID 19 Exchange visits especially among rural participants will impact the program High teenage pregnancies amongst the rural areas Upswing of teenage pregnancies during the COVID 19 period We need to work within the already existing structures in the community Traditional leaders and church leaders should be brought on board to buy in the vision so that the program can be success in the community Instead of using our own personnel, we get the personnel within the community Coordination of program for enhanced delivery, through sharing of ideas within IPs Importance of evidence in whatever we are planning eg if we are talking about teenage pregnancies, we need to have real data and submit to them for advocacy When we do consultation, it is better to deal with officers at the ground than the officers at the national level Need to have MoU with partners to understand what programmes they are involved in To be careful especially do with CSE, as one size cannot fit all when it comes to sexuality education We need to get more qualitative data inoder to get to understand their level Recommendations UN system to continue supporting the activities that we do mostly which is number one: support towards data collecting programs, so, if that can be maintained or continued because for us this is like our main baby to collect data and also to be able to disseminate.
+Only a little number of refugees taken for training but they need to increase No security outside the transit centres even with the skills acquired Working within the existing structures has yielded some positive impacts Pilot programs have helped to learn more on the project Continuous process of the project helps to reach he intended purpose Owning up of the project by the community is vital to let any program stay a test of time through ownership and integration in the system COVID 19 Exchange visits especially among rural participants will impact the program High teenage pregnancies amongst the rural areas Upswing of teenage pregnancies during the COVID 19 period We need to work within the already existing structures in the community Traditional leaders and church leaders should be brought on board to buy in the vision so that the program can be success in the community Instead of using our own personnel, we get the personnel within the community Coordination of program for enhanced delivery, through sharing of ideas within IPs Importance of evidence in whatever we are planning eg if we are talking about teenage pregnancies, we need to have real data and submit to them for advocacy When we do consultation, it is better to deal with officers at the ground than the officers at the national level Need to have MoU with partners to understand what programmes they are involved in To be careful especially do with CSE, as one size cannot fit all when it comes to sexuality education • We need to get more qualitative data inoder to get to understand their level Recommendations • We need to get more qualitative data model to get to understand their level Neconinientations UN system to continue supporting the activities that we do mostly which is number one: support towards data collecting programs, so, if that can be maintained or continued because for us this is like our main baby to collect data and also to be able to disseminate.
+So, if that can be maintained or continued because for us this is like our main baby to collect data and also to be able to disseminate.
 So, if the support towards this can continue, we have so many programs that are not supported, if the UN system puts supports towards data collection activities, that would be good.
+Concount dollarities, that would be good.